-Some of us are republicans some democrats and some independents.
-Some of us are people of color some of us are not.
-Some of us are heterosexual some homosexual some bisexual.
-Some of us Christian some Muslim some Jewish some atheists and a hosts of other beliefs.
-In the end we are all American and most importantly we are all humans.
+Some of us are Republicans, some Democrats, and some independents.
+Some of us are people of color; some of us are not.
+Some of us are heterosexual, some homosexual, some bisexual.
+Some of us Christian, some Muslim, some Jewish, some atheists, and a host of other beliefs; in the end, we are all American, and most importantly, we are all humans.

-In some of us thete is often a fear of the unknown, an irrational fear that leads to isolation.
-Isolation leads to a lack of knowledge and understanding about those that are different from us and if history has taught us anything it is that a lack of knowledge often leads to disastrous results.
-It also can lead to the continuous growth of the prejudices we all have with-in us.
+There is often a fear of the unknown in some of us, an irrational fear that leads to isolation.
+Isolation leads to a lack of knowledge and understanding about those that are different from us.
+If history has taught us anything, a lack of knowledge often leads to disastrous results.
+It also can lead to the continuous growth of the prejudices we all have within us.
 Those prejudices are stripped away as we begin to understand those who differ from us.
-However for those who remain isolated those prejudices remain and can be easily stoked by people in power who do so for the goal of advancing their wealth and power.
+However, for those who remain isolated, those prejudices remain and can be easily stoked by people in power who do so for the goal of advancing their wealth and power.
 These individuals thrive on chaos and division.
-They speak non truths and keep the people divided against each other rather than uniting for the betterment of mankind as a whole.
-They want us to be afraid of each other, they want us to hate each other, they want us to lose our compassion for each other, they want us to build walls to separate us.
+They speak non-truths and keep the people divided against each other rather than uniting for humanity’s betterment as a whole.
+They want us to be afraid of each other; they want us to hate each other, want us to lose our compassion for each other, and build walls to separate us.
 This strategy allows them to take advantage of us all.
-As Suzy Kassem wrote
+As Suzy Kassem wrote:

 When two brothers are busy fighting, an evil man can easily attack and rob their poor mother.